Health Insurance for International Students

 Your insurance plan deductible cannot exceed $500 US for each accident or illness.
 Most insurance plans require you to pay for part of your medical expenses (this is called the deductible) before they will start to pay for any covered services.
 While the requirement limits the deductible to $500 per accident or illness, many plans offer either lower deductibles or no deductibles at all.
 Some plans also have deductibles per year instead of per accident or illness.
 As long as your plan does not exceed the $500 US deductible (per accident/illness or per year) then this requirement will be fulfilled.
 A deductible is not the same as a co-payment or co-insurance.
 A deductible is in addition to your co-payment/co-insurance.

-6. Waiting period for pre-existing conditions no longer than 6 months
+6. May require a waiting period for pre-existing conditions that is reasonable under current industry standards (typically no longer than 6 months)

-Your insurance plan cannot exclude coverage for any pre-existing conditions longer than 6 months.
+Your insurance plan may require a waiting period for a pre-existing condition, but the waiting period must be reasonable under current industry standards (typically no longer than 6 months).
 Each company has its own definition of pre-existing conditions, but basically pre-existing conditions are any physical or mental conditions for which medical advice, medication, diagnosis, care, or treatment was recommended or received prior to enrollment on your insurance plan.
 Some insurance plans exclude pre-existing conditions while some plans might put a waiting period on pre-existing conditions.

-A waiting period means that your insurance company will not cover any pre-existing conditions for a certain amount of time; this waiting period can range from 6 to 18 months.
+A waiting period means that your insurance company will not cover any pre-existing conditions for a certain amount of time.
 For example, if your plan has a 12 month waiting period for pre-existing conditions and you have previously received care for asthma, then you will not have coverage for any care or services related to asthma for 12 months.
-As long as your plan has either no exclusions for pre-existing conditions or a waiting period of 6 months or less, then this requirement will be fulfilled.

 Students from the Compact of Free Association Nations